asmap/asmap-website/content/bitcoin-core.md

 #### Create an ASmap with Kartograf

 You can choose to generate an ASmap file yourself.
-[Kartograf](https://github.com/fjahr/kartograf) is a tool to fetch AS data from regional IRRs, and produce a file to be used with Bitcoin Core.
+[Kartograf](https://github.com/fjahr/kartograf) is a tool that fetches AS data from multiple sources, combines them, and produces a file with raw map data that can be used in Bitcoin Core after being compressed.

 #### Compress it with `asmap-tool`